 Pathways

-Mathematics is an asset in a range of careers including commerce, health industries, finance, retail and engineering.
-Students are advised to consult widely with careers teachers and University/TAFEs to find out what prerequisites and recommended course of Mathematics are needed to study in the students areas of interest.
+Mathematics is an asset in all areas of life and is required in a range of careers including commerce, health industries, finance, retail and engineering.
+Students are advised to consult widely with careers teachers and University/TAFEs to find out what level of mathematics is required to access tertiary courses in a student’s area of interest.

 Foundation Mathematics Unit 1 and 2